klaudiaban/myTUL/README.md

 - Integrate live university camera feeds
 - Full mobile and web compatibility
 - Real-time predictive occupancy graphs
-- Booking system or live chat assistant for space discovery
+- Booking system and AI recommendation system

 📖 Full report: See `docs/myTUL_report.pdf`

 ---

-🎓 Developed with curiosity, collaboration, and a vision for a smarter campus.
+**🎓 Developed with curiosity, collaboration, and a vision for a smarter campus.**